christopher-besch/homepage/src/articles/12_riscv_rt/riscv_rt.md

     linux-image-6.12.5*_riscv64.deb \
     linux-libc-dev_6.12.5*_riscv64.deb
 ```
-When doing so more than once I had to uninstall an old kernel, probably because the there isn't enough space for the rgx firmware on initrd but I'm really not sure.
+When doing so more than once, I had to uninstall an old kernel; probably because there isn't enough space for the rgx firmware on initrd but I'm really not sure.

 This takes a while — some time to do the toilet, nice.
 Still not done?